yassine-ramla/my_leetcode_solutions/python/to_follow_up.md

 10. try other solutions 290. word pattern
 11. try other solutions 338. counting bits
 12. try other solutions 345.
 Reverse Vowels of a String
+13. try other solutions 349.
+Intersection of Two Arrays